-These financial statements, including comparatives, have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").

-The financial statements of the Company were approved by the director and authorized for issue on July 24, 2019.
+The Company's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The Company's financial statements were authorized and approved for issue by the Board of Directors on July 12, 2021.

-(b) Basis of measurement and presentation
+(b) Basis of measurement